-As a doctor, I’d love to talk about diagnosing prostate cancer with many more patients than I currently do.
+As doctors, we’d love to talk about prostate cancer with many more patients than we currently do.
 With around 3,500 Australian men dying from the disease each year, what diligent GP wouldn’t?

 The mere mention of the prostate and the prospect of a digital rectum examination (DRE) is a source of anxiety for most men.
 Few know there are other ways to screen for prostate abnormalities – more on this later.

 For now, let’s jump in and get a few facts straight.